diamante-io/Diamante-Net-Core/docs/software/security-protocol-release-notes.md

 # Purpose of this document

-This document describes changes to the DiamNet protocol as well as other changes made to address security issues.
+This document describes changes to the Diamnet protocol as well as other changes made to address security issues.

 It is organized as a reverse chronological timeline of releases.

 ## Protocol updates

 * Changes to SCP.
-* Changes to the DiamNet Protocol (anything that modifies how the distributed ledger functions, including historical data).
+* Changes to the Diamnet Protocol (anything that modifies how the distributed ledger functions, including historical data).

 ## Security issues

 * DDoS.
 * Crashes (that could lead to remote code execution).
-* Other attacks that can be exploited (inside or outside of the DiamNet protocol).
+* Other attacks that can be exploited (inside or outside of the Diamnet protocol).

 ## Goals for this document

-* have a summary view of changes that affect the code base (DiamNet-core has to be able to replay all ledgers generated since genesis on the DiamNet public network).
+* have a summary view of changes that affect the code base (diamnet-core has to be able to replay all ledgers generated since genesis on the Diamnet public network).
 * drive transparency on issues that affected the network in the past as well as their impact.

 ## Security issues disclosure policy